Keenan Allen Player Prop Bets for NFL Week 8 | Los Angeles vs. New England 10/31/2021

 Season Stats

-- Allen has 419 receiving yards on 39 catches (58 targets) with one touchdown this season, averaging 69.8 yards per game.
+- Allen has caught 39 passes on 58 targets for 419 yards and one touchdown, averaging 69.8 yards per game.

-- Allen has been the target of 58 of his team's 247 passing attempts this season, or 23.5% of the target share.
+- So far this season, 23.5% of the 247 passes thrown by his team have gone Allen's way.

 - Allen has seen the ball thrown his way nine times in the red zone this season, 30.0% of his team's 30 red zone pass attempts.